Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 ## Direct Connect Public VIF + VPN

 - Using a VPN gives us an encrypted and authenticated tunnel
-- Architecturally, having a VPN over DX uses a Public VIF + VGW/TGW public endpoints
+- Architecturally, having a VPN over DX uses a **Public VIF + VGW/TGW public endpoints**
 - With a VPN we connect to public IPs which belong to a VGW or TGW
 - A VPN is transit agnostic: we can connect using a VPN to VGW or a TGW over the internet or over DX
+- VPN vs MACSec:
     - A VPN is end-to-end encryption between a Customer Gateway (CGW) and TGW/VGW, while MACsec is single hop based
     - VPNs have wide vendor support
     - VPNs have more cryptographic overhead compared to MACsec
+    - VPN running over a IPSec does not compete with MACsec, VPNs serve to have end-to-end encryption from AWS to on-premises, MACsec provides hop by hop encryption
 - A VPN can be provided immediately, can be used while DX is provisioned and/or as a DX backup

     ![VPN over DX](images/DXPublicVIFVPN.png)